ScreamingDev/wp-fast-simple-import/README.md

 ### Mapping

-There is some helper for mapping included.
+There is a helper for mapping included.
 Basically it is an array with some magic:

 - The **key** is where the data should go.
 - The **value** is where the data comes from.